csev/dj4e/assn/mdn/paw_skeleton.md

 grading of one assignment before starting on the next assignment.
 The autograder deducts points for haing *too many* features implemented.

-Since you already have a `dango_projects` folder your first step in the tutorial does not require a `mkdir` command - instead:
+Since you already have a `django_projects` folder your first step in the tutorial does not require a `mkdir` command - instead:

     cd ~/django_projects